voideditor/void/HOW_TO_CONTRIBUTE.md

 We [highly recommend reading this](https://github.com/voideditor/void/edit/main/VOID_USEFUL_LINKS.md) guide that we put together on Void's sourcecode if you'd like to contribute!

+The repo is not as intimidating as it first seems if you read the guide!

+Most of Void's code lives in the folder `src/vs/workbench/contrib/void/`.

 ## Building Void